georgelza/PyFlink_Embedder/devlab/pyflink/udfs/README.md

 We used the The `all-MiniLM-L6-v2` for both the accountHolder and tansaction embedding.

 The `all-MiniLM-L6-v2` model is one of the most lightweight and efficient sentence-transformer models.
 Its memory footprint is very small, making it suitable for resource-constrained environments like Docker containers or small cloud instances.

-Take note of the below numbers and how they impact the settings in `devlab/conf/confi.yaml`

 ### 1. Base Memory Requirements